-The external derivative financial instruments represent the forward contracts with third parties outside of the Group which are fair valued, either through profit or loss or designated as cash flow hedges.
+The external derivative financial instruments represent the forward contracts with third parties outside of the Group which are adjusted to fair value, either through profit or loss or designated as cash flow hedges.

 The fair value of derivatives has been estimated by using forward exchange rates derived from market sourced data at the Balance Sheet date, with the resulting value discounted back to present value.